| || member for 6 years, 9 months|

 I have been interested in Genealogy for several years and enjoy discovering my ancestors.|

 The Family names I'm researching are:

 Barber, Bell, Bethe, Clark, Cluggage, Davis, Esser, Gehret, Gemmill, Gerichs, Halwes, Humbert, Isett, Judy, McCarthy, Moyer, Murphy, Nix, Osborn(e), Riley, Schoedler, Steel, Stewart, Susott, and Whetsel.

 Find A Grave volunteers have worked hard on documenting families which in turn leaves a legacy for future generations.
 If one person reconnects with their family & learns of their ancestral heritage via data, headstone photos or links on the site, then it's all worth the time.

 Thanks to the Find A Gravers that have transferred to my account!
 Especially the ones with the big numbers that feel that memorials belong in the hands of family.

 Wishing all smooth sailing with discovering your ancestors with no brick walls in your path.

 Peace to all that are here and beyond.

 P.S.
 I post & care for mostly my direct ancestor lines but I do manage memorials in Mount Olivet Cemetery (Chester County, Pennsylvania), Rosemary Cemetery (Sarasota, Florida) & South Whitley Cemetery (South Whitley, Indiana).
-Please check the virtual cemeteries on my profile for your family & ask for a transfer.
+Please check the virtual cemeteries on my profile for your family, no matter the relation & ask for a transfer.